angelromarco04/MyNotes/CS/OS/data/423_virtual_Policies.md

 ### Location Policies
 - Where do we need to load a page to MM?
 - For paging location is not important.

 ---
 ## Resident Set Management
+### Definition
+- Set of pages of a process loaded to the MM.
+- OS determines this set size
+	- Small size = More processes in MM

 ---